 Bits 1-7 of the specified AC are treated as an exponent in "Excess 64" representation.
-The difference between this exponent and the FPAC exponent is computed and compared to zero.
+The difference between this exponent and the exponent in the FPAC is computed by subtracting the exponent in the FPAC from the number contained in bits 1-7 of the specified AC.
 If the difference is zero, the instruction is terminated.
-If the difference is positive, the FPAC mantissa is shifted right that number of hex digits.
-If the difference is negative, the FPAC mantissa is shifted left that number of hex digits and the MOF bit in the SR is set.
-After the shift, the contents of bits 1-7 of the specified AC replace the FPAC exponent.
+If the difference is positive, the mantissa contained in the FPAC is shifted right that number of hex digits.
+If the difference is negative, the mantissa contained in the FPAC is shifted left that number of hex digits and the MOF bit in the FPSR is set.
+After the shift, the contents of bits 1-7 of the specified AC replace the exponent contained in the FPAC.

-Bits shifted out either end of the mantissa are lost.
+Bits shifted out of either end of the mantissa are lost.